PluribusDigital/Lowering-Barriers-to-Open-Data/interview_template.md

 ### What is your biggest open data success story?
 Your highest-value datasets?

-### Is policy or technology the biggest barrier to publishing data?
+### Is policy or technology the greater barrier to publishing data?

 ### Other than the areas that we've drilled into, do you have any big unanswered questions related to open data?